hwheinzen/grugen/README.md

 ## Purpose
-Typical use of such a generator is editing sorted sequential input data for reports and/or aggregating data on any group level.
+Typical use of such a generator is editing sorted sequential input data for reporting and/or aggregating data on any group level.

 ## Download